Our Mission is to inspire people worldwide through stories, walking, and hospitality along the ancient path of Abraham

 Explore the natural wonders of the Sinai and learn from the vibrant Bedouin culture that brings ancient wisdom and skills to bear in the 21st century.

 Independent travel – the Abraham Path is a cultural route that focuses on personal encounters, dialogue, and building understanding.
-There are many ways to experience this, but the recent growth in regional hiking trails is our favorite.
+There are many ways to experience this, but the recent growth in independent regional hiking trails is our favorite.
 We recommend contacting these trail organizations for more information on walking

 A long distance cultural hiking route in Palestine.
 The Masar Ibrahim is more than just a hiking trail.
 It is a means of meeting and making connections with Palestinians and hikers from all over the world.